 It was six years back in April 2007 I purchased my current car – a Honda City GXi.
-I love this car, it is easy to maneuver in the city roads and you feel comfortable in any of the seats.
+I love this car, it is easy to manoeuvre in the city roads and you feel comfortable in any of the seats.
 After much thought I decided I will make this one as our family car for “Driver” driving to school & household trips.
 The last family car we had was a Mahindra Renault Logan, which I sold immediately after deciding to get myself a new car.

 It was time to shop for a new car.